 What Is TMJ?

-TMJ is an abbreviation for temporomandibular joint disorder, also called TMD.
+TMJ is an abbreviation for temporomandibular joint disorders, also called TMD.
 In fact, there are many names for TMJ.
 Because this joint is so close to the neck, shoulders, skull and teeth, it is often labeled as Musculoskeletal Dysfunction of the head and neck (MSD).
 Symptoms that appear totally unrelated such as pain in the back or ear disorders are often alleviated along with acute and chronic diseases of the ear, nose, throat, neck, shoulders, back, vertigo and migraines.
 The syndrome is medical and dental related.

 The cause of these vastly different symptoms is often the result of a “bad bite” or misalignment of the bite.
 This initiates a complex array of actions that result in the symptoms mentioned above through a number of mechanisms.
 The muscles of the jaw partner with muscles in the head and neck, and when the jaw muscles experience tension, they pass it on their partners.
 This can lead to misalignment of the neck, neck pain, and headaches.